FullByte/FullByte.github.io/docs/tech/hack/writeups/tryhackme.com/res.md

 john hash.txt
 ```

-Once we have the password we can escalate our priviledges to vianka which somehow also has root access.
+Once we have the password we can escalate our privileges to vianka which somehow also has root access.

 ``` sh
 su vianka